-Jumpers must practice safe parachuting and obey regulations fixed by the organising Armed Forces.
+Competitors must practice safe parachuting and obey regulations set by the organising Armed Forces.
 For general sport parachuting activities in the CISM competitions, parachute deployment should be initiated by 700 m above ground level.
-After any failure to practice safe parachuting as determined by the Meet Director or the Panel of Judges, the Technical Jury can give a warning, maximum or minimum score (as appropriate) or a disqualification.
+Failure to practice safe parachuting as determined by the Meet Director or the Panel of Judges, the Technical Jury can give a warning, maximum or minimum score (as appropriate) or a disgualification.